irods/irods-legacy/iRODS/server/test/tbox/README.txt

 3) poundtest - once a day

-4) boost build and devtest - once a day
+4) build with boost and run devtest - once a day
+   (This no longer builds boost, but uses boost that was a previously installed via a package mangager.)

-5) downloads and builds Postgres and reinstalls the ICAT - once a day
+5) download and build Postgres and reinstall the ICAT - once a day

+6) use MySQL for the ICAT - once a day
+   (MySQL has been previously installed via a package manager)